 Information about Methoxsalen

-Methoxsalen is used along with ultraviolet-A irradiation where it works by decreasing the number of cells the skin makes.
+Methoxsalen is a organic compound.
+It is used along with ultraviolet-A irradiation.
+It works by decreasing the number of cells the skin makes.

 Available Medicine for Methoxsalen